-Smallmouth bass has a dark green or black color body, with vertical dark brown stripes that usually fade with age.
-Their eyes appear to be red or brown.
-But the color contrast may vary depending on the fish’s habitat.
-Smallmouth bass can be identified by its fin.
-It has two dorsal fins; the front one has 9 to 11 fin spines while the other has 10 to 15 soft rays.
+Smallmouth Bass belongs to the Sunfish family (Centrarchidae) and is a popular freshwater fish among anglers.
+Smallmouth Bass has a dark green or black color body, with vertical dark brown stripes that usually fade with age, and the color contrast may vary depending on the fish’s habitat.
+Their eyes are red or brown.
+They have two dorsal fins; the front one has 10 fin spines while the other has 10 to 15 soft rays.

-Female smallmouth bass are usually larger in size than the males.
-The average size of smallmouth bass can be 18 inches –20 inches.
-The size keeps on increasing with the age and on average it usually lives for about 5 to 6 years but can survive up to 15 years as well.
+Female Smallmouth bass are usually larger in size than males.
+The average size of smallmouth bass can be 18–20 inches.
+On average, they usually live only 5 to 6 years but can survive up to 15 years.
 Smallmouth bass found in lakes are larger than those found in streams and ponds.
-Female smallmouth bass usually weigh from three to six pounds, while the males are around 2 pounds.
+Females usually weigh from three to six pounds, while the males are around 2 pounds.

-Most smallmouth bass’s food include small fishes, crayfish, and insects.
-It hides behind a fallen tree or a rock and attacks when the prey is near.
+The Smallmouth Bass eats small fish, crayfish, and insects.
+They hide behind a fallen tree or a rock and attack when the prey is near.

-A light breeze and calm waters are best suited to catch smallmouth bass.
-In spring, they like to swim in open waters during bright days and warm temperatures.
-In summer they swim deep underwater and are hard to find.
-In fall they appear near shallows.
-It is best to fish smallmouth early morning or late evening.
+A light breeze and calm waters are best suited to catch Smallmouth Bass.
+In spring and fall, they like to swim in open waters during bright days and warm temperatures.
+In summer, they swim deep under cooler water and are harder to find.
+It is best to fish for Smallmouth early morning or late evening.

 Smallmouth bass are fighters.
 A spinning rod of light to medium action with a 6 to 10 pounds test line is recommended.